-If we can create what we want with only 26 letters, then we can also chose exactly what we want to be in our experience.
+If we can create what we want with only 26 letters, then we can also choose exactly what we want to be in our experience.

-And dowsing can help fine tune that focus.
-With dowsing we can tune into whatever part of ourselves, the universe, whatever it is we want to.
-It's tempting to call it a sixth sense for the very reason that, like the main five sense we all have, dowsing gives us access to so many possible experiences.
+And dowsing can help fine-tune that focus.
+With dowsing, we can tune into whatever part of ourselves, the universe, whatever it is we want to.
+It's tempting to call it a sixth sense for the very reason that, like the main five senses we all have, dowsing gives us access to so many possible experiences.

 Many people use dowsing in one small area of their lives.
 It's like deciding to look only at fruit and nothing else.
 There's a whole vast array of wonder awaiting the dowser.
 All that's necessary is to decide that you will take an interest in it, begin to investigate it.